Do you need to make your talent search more inclusive? Here are 7 tips for writing job descriptions to attract diverse candidates:

 2. Trim the fluff and focus on your needs

-For instance, you might want to hire candidates with “strong communication skills” or “a team player,” but do you really need to list those as requirements?
+For instance, let’s say you want to hire candidates with “strong communication skills” or “a team player”.
+But, do you really need to list those as requirements?

 Listing too many “required skills” can scare off candidates.
 Especially women, who mainly apply for roles only if they meet 100% of the requirements.